demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

       (either onVerificationSuccess onVerificationFailure) // Async<WebPart>
 ```

-Now the presentation side is ready, the next step is wiring the persistence and the persentation layer.
+Now the presentation side is ready; the next step is wiring the persistence and the presentation layer.

 ## Adding Verify Signup Endpoint

-As a first step, let's add route and webpart for handling the signup verify request from the user.
+As a first step, let's add a route and a webpart function for handling the signup verify request from the user.

 ```fsharp
 module Suave =